Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Conclusion

 \section{Conclusion}

 We have extended the theoretical approaches for calculating critical temperatures of single-$Q$ 2D magnetic materials - emphasizing the role of single-ion anisotropy.
 We studied the HP approach, and observed that normal ordering of the fourth order bosonic operators yield second-order corrections to the zero temperature magnon energies.
 These corrections capture the correct behavior of uniaxial single-ion anisotropy for ferromagnets, but not for anti-ferromagnets or for general systems with triaxial anisotropy.
-The corrections also fail to conserve the isotropic invariance of single-ion anisotropy terms because of an incomplete bosonic expansion of the transverse spin components.
-We then studied the RPA decoupling scheme applied to the single ion anisotropy terms and it was shown that RPA conserves the isotropic invariance but fails to reproduce the correct spin-wave gap - in particular the irrelevance of single-ion anisotropy for $S=1/2$.
+We then studied the RPA decoupling scheme applied to the single ion anisotropy terms and it was shown that RPA fails to reproduce the correct spin-wave gap - in particular the irrelevance of single-ion anisotropy for $S=1/2$.
 Finally, we extended Callen's decoupling scheme to include the single-ion anisotropy tensor of any single-$Q$ system.
 In contrast to RPA, CD captures the correct spin-wave gap and irrelevance of single-ion anisotropy for $S=1/2$ ferromagnets.
-Moreover, in contrast to HP it conserves the isotropic invariance and its accuracy is not restricted to uniaxial cases.
+Moreover, in contrast to HP, its accuracy is not restricted to uniaxial cases.
 On the basis of fundamental theoretical arguments, we expect CD to provide the best description of single-ion anisotropy.
 For magnon dispersion relations, we thus adopt a hybrid RPA+CD approach, using Callen’s decoupling for the single-ion anisotropy and RPA for the remaining interactions.
 This combination has also been shown to yield the best agreement with quantum Monte Carlo results for ferromagnets \cite{Frobich2006}.

 We applied the three methods to a set of two-dimensional materials with exchange parameters taken from experiments and compared the calculated critical temperatures to experimental values.
 In comparison with experimental critical temperatures, we found that RPA+CD gives the best performance, except for MnPS$_3$ and FePS$_3$.
 For MnPS$_3$, which is nearly isotropic with only a weak uniaxial anisotropy, the application of the CD correction yields a negligible deviation from the RPA results.
 In addition, incorporating the dipolar contribution into the fit of the magnon anisotropy from INS data would likely improve the precision of the results.
 In the case of FePS$_3$, the the Fe atoms carry a large orbital moment, which is pinned to the lattice and strongly coupled to the spin.
 This indicates that a simple single-ion anisotropy tensor is likely insufficient to fully describe the magnetic anisotropy.
 In any case, the RPA+CD approach was found perform better than RPA, while HP yields excellent agreement with the experimental value.
 However, we believe that this is a fortuitous result originating in error cancelation within that method.